hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

 <span style="padding-left: 20px; display:block">
 (c) A typical raindrop has radius around $r \approx 1$ mm.
-How fast is it moving when it hits the ground?
+How fast does it hit the ground?
 </span>

 ---